nivekcode/replace-json-property/README.md

 ```
 replace-json-property --help
 ```
-To get the current version use the --verion or -v command.
+To get the current version use the --version or -v command.